markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 > ```js
 > kitchenItems.forEach(function() {});
 > ```

-Now that we know how to use the `.forEach()` method, let's see what's happening inside of its callback function.
-At each iteration, we are checking to see if that individual task's `id` property matches the `taskId` argument we passed into `completeEditTask()`.

-The only problem is `taskId` is a string and `tasks.id` is a number; so when we compare the two, we need to make sure that we are comparing a number to a number.
-This is why we wrap the `taskId` with a `parseInt()` function and convert it to a number for the comparison.
-If the two ID values match, we have confirmed that the task at that iteration of the `forEach()` loop is the one we want to update, so let's go ahead and do that by reassigning that task's `name` and `type` property to the new content submitted by the form when we finished editing it.

-With this `forEach()` loop, the code in the `if` statement should only run once.
-If there were eight tasks in our list, the `forEach()` method's callback function will run on all eight, but the `if` statement's code block should run only one of the eight times, as we are looking to only update one task in the array.

-Let's test this out to make sure it works before we move on to the others.
-Add `console.log(tasks)` below the `forEach()` method and see if the array's content changes after editing a task's name.
-It should look something like this image:

-> **Asset Needed:** Image of array before and after `forEach()` in console, highlighting differences

 Now that we got the `completeEditTask()` function to update the `task` array, let's turn our attention to the other functions that deal with updating tasks as well, starting with `taskStatusChangeHandler()`.